Rivane Neuenschwander features in 'Nobody would have believed it: Alvim Corrêa and 10 contemporary artists'

-This winter, São Paulo Pinacoteca, museum of the São Paulo State Secretariat for Culture and Creative Economy, presents the group exhibition 'Nobody would have believed it: Alvim Corrêa and 10 contemporary artists'.
-The show explores the genre of science fiction, presenting Corrêa's illustrations for Herbert George Wells' 'A Guerra dos Mundos' in dialogue with works of contemporary art.
+São Paulo Pinacoteca, museum of the São Paulo State Secretariat for Culture and Creative Economy, presents 'Nobody would have believed it: Alvim Corrêa and 10 contemporary artists'.
+The group exhibition explores the genre of science fiction, presenting Corrêa's illustrations for Herbert George Wells' 'A Guerra dos Mundos' in dialogue with works of contemporary art.
 The resulting dialogue spans political and social history, colonialism and war, prejudice, fear and desire.

 Curatorship is by Fernanda Pitta and Laurens Dhaenens, an offshoot of the Pinacoteca's partnership with Netwerk Aalst, from Belgium.
 The selection of 43 works by Alvim Corrêa, Alex Cerveny, Hair, Denilson Baniwa, Fernando Gutiérrez Huanchaco, Guerreiro do Divino Amor, Ilê Sartuzi, Luiz Roque, Rivane Neuenschwander, Runo Lagomarsino and Wendy Morris highlights the complex relationship between humanity, new technologies and nature.